redpesk-core/afb-binder/docs/afb-getting.md

 ### Get the sources

-Building the binder and the client from the sources requires to clone the following repositories:
+Building the binder and the client from the sources requires cloning of the following repositories:

 - afb-binding: https://github.com/redpesk-core/afb-binding
 - afb-libafb:  https://github.com/redpesk-core/afb-libafb